 When you choose Destin Plastic Surgery for your breast augmentation, you can be confident that your procedure will be performed by Dr. William Burden, an expert in the No Scar on the Breast technique.

 One of the most common concerns women have about breast augmentation is the tell-tale scars it leaves behind.
 Dr. Burden pioneered and perfected an innovative breast augmentation technique called, “No Scar on the Breast®” technique that leaves only a tiny scar in the crease under each arm.
 He has made this procedure available to women around the country and around the world.
 Miss USA and Miss America contestants, Playboy models, country music performers, and bathing suit models to mention a few, have had their procedures performed at Destin Plastic Surgery.

 Dr. Burden, an experienced, innovative plastic surgeon, makes it possible to have beautiful, natural-looking breast augmentation results with No Scar on the Breast.
-To get started, request a consultation onlinerequest a consultation online or call our office at (850) 654-1194.
+To get started, request a consultation online or call our office at (850) 654-1194.
 Located in Destin, Florida, we provide first-class services for patients from nearby communities such as Pensacola and Panama City, FL; Mobile, AL; throughout the country; and international locations.

 Our Specialized Technique

 When performing breast augmentation with the No Scar on the Breast technique, Dr. Burden inserts a narrow fiber-optic camera, called an endoscope, through a small incision in a natural crease of the underarm.
 The endoscope allows the surgeon to see inside the surgical area on a monitor as he creates a pocket for the breast implant beneath the breast.
 The magnified image enables the surgeon to clearly see the surgical field and create a pocket that precisely fits the implant while minimizing bleeding.